The Best of Windy City and our Stay at Chicago’s New Hyatt Centric Hotel

 Post by Brooke and Wilhelm Genn

 We are storytellers & photographers, owners of Nomadic Newlyweds – Lovers of love, travel and art!
 We’ve been searching for and creating adventure since the moment we met – This thirst for life plays a key role not only in our relationship but in our business.
 While, between the two of us, we’ve once been involved in everything from economics and psychology, to design and culinary arts, our passion for living full lives through creatively sharing the world with others is what truly drives us.
 Telling a story that inspires you to embrace each moment is our ultimate goal.

-Visit Nomadic Newlyweds’s profile on Pinterest.
+Let’s connect!Visit Nomadic Newlyweds’s profile on Pinterest.